List of fishes of Sweden: Carcharhiniformes (ground sharks)

 The order Carcharhiniformes, or ground sharks, are the largest order of sharks and include many well-known types such as the blue shark and the sandbar shark.

 Beryciformes

 The Beryciformes are an order of ray-finned fishes.
-They live solely in the marine, in deep-waters usually in tropical areas, and are only sporadically seen in Nordic waters.
+They live solely in deep marine waters, usually in tropical areas, and are only sporadically seen in Nordic waters.

 Beloniformes

 The Beloniformes are an order of "horned" fishes.
 The most notable species here is the garfish (Belone belone) which swims in large shoals during the summer along the coasts of south and west Sweden, and caught for food or sport.
-The total catch during 1983 was 44 tonnes.
+The catch during 1983 was 44 tonnes.

 Batrachoidiformes

 The order Batrachoidiformes, or toadfish, are a type of ray-finned fish normally found on the sand and mud bottoms of coastal waters worldwide.
-The only example of a fish from this order caught in Swedish water was a specimens of the Halobatrachus didactylus—a fish native to the coasts of Africa—caught by the shore of southern Sweden in 1820 (specimens preserved).
+The only example of a fish from this order caught in Swedish water was a specimen of Halobatrachus didactylus—a fish native to the coasts of Africa—caught by the shore of southern Sweden in 1820 (specimens preserved).